Summarizing Data

 pdarray.sum(axis=None, keepdims=False)[source]

-Return the sum of all elements in the array.
+Return sum of array elements along the given axis.

 Return type: